-A set of warnings issued in February by the US Food and Drug Administration require that statin labels include information about the possibility of cognitive side effects such as memory loss and confusion, and an increase in blood sugar levels that could trigger type 2 diabetes.
+A set of warnings and safety recommendations issued in February by the US Food and Drug Administration require that statin labels include information about the possibility of cognitive side effects such as memory loss and confusion, and an increase in blood sugar levels that could trigger type 2 diabetes.
 Already on manufacturer websites, the warnings will soon be appearing on the package inserts that accompany prescriptions.

 To be certain, statins — which include Lipitor (atorvastatin), Crestor (rosuvastatin), and Zocor (simvastatin) — remain a vital part of the arsenal of heart disease drugs.
 For people with established heart disease, taking a statin can reduce the risk of a having a heart attack or dying of heart disease over the next decade by about 30 to 40 percent.
 They work by blocking the production of “bad” LDL cholesterol in the liver while at the same time moderately raising “good” HDL cholesterol and reducing hazardous inflammation throughout the body — all of which can help prevent dangerous plaque from forming in arteries.

 About 10 percent of statin users, however, develop muscle aches that make it tough to stay on the drugs.
 The negative cognitive effects can range from temporary memory loss or confusion to full-blown Alzheimer’s-like dementia.
 Potentially life-threatening side effects such as muscle-tissue death or kidney or liver damage occur in fewer than 1 in 10,000 statin takers.